NeuroBench/neurobench/docs/custom_metrics.rst

         # Define metrics
         static_metrics = [ParameterCountMetric] # Replace with your custom static metric.
-Do not initialize the classes. workload_metrics = [AccuracyMetric, AverageLossMetric]  # Replace with your custom workload and accumulated metrics.
+Do not initialize the classes. workload_metrics = [AccuracyMetric, MaximumLossMetric]  # Replace with your custom workload and accumulated metrics.
 Do not initialize the classes.

         # Create the Benchmark instance
         benchmark = Benchmark(